Biruk-Tassew/Backend_Engineer_Task-/README.md

     yarn start

     # OR using npm
-    npm start
+    npm run dev
     ```

 ## Usage

 ### Running the Project

-1. To start the backend server:
+1. To build the backend server:
     ```bash
     # Using yarn
+    yarn dev

+    # OR using npm
+    npm run build
+    ```

+2. To run the backend server:
+    ```bash
+    # Using yarn
     yarn start

     # OR using npm
-    npm start
+    npm run start
     ```

-2. The server will be running at `http://localhost:5000`.
+The server will be running at `http://localhost:1337`.

+And you can find the swagger doc at `http://localhost:1337/docs`

 ### API Documentation